Cobertos/tld-data/README.md

   // An explanation of each can be found: https://icannwiki.org/Generic_top-level_domain "type": "generic",

-  // If present, is the generic TLD a brand TLD?
+  // If present, is the generic TLD a generic brand TLD?
   // More specifically, does the registry agreement for this TLD specify "Specification 13"
-  // or have an exemption to "Specification 9" "isBrand": true,
+  // or have an exemption to "Specification 9".
+Both of these prohibit the registry
+  // from giving domains to anyone but the registry and affiliates (no third parties).
+  "isBrand": true,

   // If present, are there any restrictions for registering the TLD?